 Below are the 12 Chinese Zodiac Signs and their personality traits and/or meanings:

-(1912, 1924, 1936, 1948, 1960, 1972, 1984, 1996, 2008, 2020)
+Born in the years (1912, 1924, 1936, 1948, 1960, 1972, 1984, 1996, 2008, 2020)

-Individuals born in the Year of the Rat are charming and generally companionably and at ease in social situations.
+Individuals born in the Year of the Rat are charming and generally outgoing and at ease in social situations.
 As a matter of fact, they are notably popular individuals and exude prowess in business; though, they are also known to be critical and quick-tempered.

 Thus, they often see a lot of opportunities that others may miss.
-They are opportunists but may take on way too many commitments to fault.
+They are opportunists but may take on way too many commitments to a fault.
 Nonetheless, they highly value relationships, and they are very generous and passionate in love as they are in businesses.

-(1913, 1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021)
+Born in the years (1913, 1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021)

 Ox people are very much a representation of the expression ‘strong as an ox’ because of their uncanny ability to face and manage most types of circumstances.
 They deal with their responsibilities methodically and earn much respect for their confidence and great capabilities.

 On the negative side, they are sometimes prone to being chauvinists and are very demanding people, determined to defend their own interests to the extremes.
 Their admirable sense of duty sometimes results in a less passionate or exciting personal life although very much stable.

-(1914, 1926, 1938, 1950, 1962, 1974, 1986, 1998, 2010, 2022)
+Born in the years (1914, 1926, 1938, 1950, 1962, 1974, 1986, 1998, 2010, 2022)